neCodingNewbs/python_algorithm_tutor/README.md

  This means that if you had 32 items:

-    -log (base 2) 32 = 5
+ log (base 2) 32 = 5

-    -so 5 * 32 = 156 or 0.156 seconds in the worst case scenario.
+ So 5 * 32 = 156 or 0.156 seconds in the worst case scenario.

-    -performing a bubble sort on 32 items would take 1 second (or 7 times longer).
+ Performing a bubble sort on 32 items would take 1 second (or 7 times longer).

  Merge sort is a more complicated, here are the steps: